barumau/pandunia/english/jumle.md

 **tu salama mi.** You greet me.

-Tip: The basic word order is subject-verb-object.
 Words don't ever change their form in Pandunia.
-That's why **mi** stays the same in Pandunia, but in English 'I' changes to 'me'.
+That's why **mi** is the same in subject and object positions while English has two different forms, 'I' and 'me'.

 **salam tu!** Hello you!

-Note:  **tu** means one single person only.
-The plural pronoun is **tumen**, "you all".

-**mi salama tumen.** I greet you all.
+**mi romansa tu.** I love you.

-**salam tumen!** Hello you all!
+<small>Etymology. **tu** is known Spanish: "tú", Italian: "tu", French: "tu", Hindi: तू  "tū", Farsi: تو‏‎ "to", Tajik: ту "tu".</small>